Spending more time trying to fall asleep rather than actually sleeping? You’re not alone.

 4-7-8 breathing method

 Mixing together the powers of meditation and visualization, this breathing method becomes more effective with practice.
+If you have a respiratory condition, such as asthma or COPD, consider checking with your doctor before beginning, as this could aggravate your symptoms.

 To prepare, place the tip of your tongue against the roof of your mouth, behind your two front teeth.
 Keep your tongue there the whole time and purse your lips if you need to.